-I'm currently studying for a PhD at the University of Warwick's Statistics department, working on Bayesian machine learning techniques for early cancer detection.
-Before that I worked for BAE Systems developing data analysis software for the UK government."I'm a data analysis software developer" isn't normally a great conversational gambit, so I tell people I'm not allowed to talk about it to sex it up a bit.
+I'm currently CTO at PinPoint Data Science, where we are developing a test for triaging patients with suspected cancer.
+Prior to that I completed a PhD at the University of Warwick's Statistics department, working on Bayesian machine learning techniques for early cancer detection, and before that I worked for BAE Systems developing data analysis software for the UK government."I'm a data analysis software developer" isn't normally a great conversational gambit, so I tell people I'm not allowed to talk about it to sex it up a bit.
 Not that "I'm not allowed to talk about it" is much better fodder for conversation, but at least I sound like Q from James Bond (which is absolutely what that job was like, in case you were wondering).

-I teach Maths for Data Analysis and am a teaching assistant for Computer Programming in the Midlands Integrative Biosciences Training Partnership (MIBTP) Masters programme.
-I also run tutorials in ST202 Stochastic Processes and ST104 Statistical Laboratory 1 in the Statistics department.
+I used to teach Maths for Data Analysis and was a teaching assistant for Computer Programming in the Midlands Integrative Biosciences Training Partnership (MIBTP) Masters programme.
+I also ran tutorials in ST202 Stochastic Processes and ST104 Statistical Laboratory 1 in the Statistics department.